FOREX-Dollar extends fall as bets on hawkish European policy heat up

 ZURICH, June 29 The Swiss blue-chip SMI was seen opening 0.4 percent higher at 9,110 points on Thursday, according to premarket indications by bank Julius Baer .

-* BoE head says central bank likely to need to raise rates
+* BoE's Carney says central bank likely to need to raise rates

 * Traders see more hawkish shift in European monetary policy